mgechev/blog.mgechev.com/content/story/_index.md

       <h1>Wrote "Angular in Patterns"</h1>
       <section>
         <p>
-          AngularJS was the most well designed JavaScript framework back in 2014 (well, now that's Angular).
+          AngularJS was the most well-designed JavaScript framework back in 2014 (well, now that's Angular).
 In my class for object-oriented design and design patterns, I worked on an article which explains the individual design patterns and their practical applications in AngularJS.
         </p>
         <p>
           Later, my document got translated to French, Japanese, Russian and Chinese.